Light Dark Matter Accumulating in Planets: Nuclear Scattering: Constraints from Direct Detection Experiments and Cosmology

 We also show constraints from CMB~\cite{Dvorkin:2013cea,Gluscevic:2017ywp}, XQC~\cite{Erickcek:2007jv}, RRS~\cite{rich1987search}, CRESST 2017 surface run~\cite{CRESST:2017ues}, CDMS-I~\cite{CDMS:2002moo}, CRESST-III~\cite{CRESST:2019jnq} and XENON1T~\cite{XENON:2018voc}.
 For the CRESST surface run we use the upper limit from Refs.~\cite{Kavanagh:2017cru,Davis:2017noy} and the lower limit from Ref.~\cite{CRESST:2017ues}.
 For CDMS-I we adopt the upper limit from~\cite{Kavanagh:2017cru} and the lower limit from~\cite{CDMS:2002moo}.
-As RRS placed a constraint on the dark matter-silicon scattering cross section, we translate that to a dark matter-nucleon scattering cross section using Eq.~\eqref{eq:xsnucleusSD}.
+As RRS placed a constraint on the dark matter-silicon scattering cross section, we translate that to a dark matter-nucleon scattering cross section using the relations described in the main text.
 To determine bounds in this parameter space for for CRESST-III and XENON1T, we derive our limits by assuming that dark matter particles all arrive from the average zenith angle of $54^\circ$, and do not change their direction of motion significantly as they pass through the Earth.
 The speed change of dark matter per unit distance is given by~\cite{Bhoonah:2020dzs,Kavanagh:2017cru}

 where $m_{A_j}$, $\mu_{A_j}$ and $n_j$ are the nucleus mass, dark matter-nucleus reduced mass, and number density in the Earth, respectively, of the $j$th isotope.
 The final one-dimensional dark matter velocity at the detector is connected to the halo dark matter velocity distribution\footnote{For this purpose, we can ignore the effects of gravitational infall.
 Particles which are slow enough that gravitational effects are important will in any case not deposit enough energy in the detector to exceed threshold.} via